xraypy/xraylarch/doc/xray/index.rst

     return dictionary of all (emission energy, intensity, initial level, final level for an atomic number or symbol.
 The keys of the dictionay are the names of the emission lines.

+.. function:: fluo_yield(z_or_symbol, edge, emission_family, incident_energy, energy_margin=-150)

+    return (fluorescent yield, average emission energy, probability) for an atomic number or symbol, edge, emission family, and incident energy.

+    Here, 'emission family' is the family of emission lines, 'Ka', 'Lb', etc, that is comprised of several individual lines ('Ka1', 'Ka2', 'Lb2', etc).
+The returned average emission energy will be the average of the corresponding individual sub-line energies, weighted by the probabilities of the individual lines.
+The returned probability will be the total probability for all lines in the family.

+    The fluorescence yield will also be returned, with value from :func:`xray_edge` if the provided incident_energy is above or near the corresponding edge energy.
+The energy_margin controls the allowed proximity to the edge energy, so that the returned fluorescence yield will be 0 if the incident energy < edge energy + energy_margin.

 .. function:: core_width(z_or_symbol, edge)